MapoftheInternet.com

 Q. How are new additions generated?
 What a huge undertaking.

-A. Automatically or by user request.
+A. Automatically from user queries, and by user configurations,

 There are 3 aspects: Technical tool, Search engine, Speculative.